whiskyechobravo/kerko/README.md

   pages.
 Defaults to `True`.
 * `KERKO_DOWNLOAD_CITATIONS_MAX_COUNT`: Limit over which the download button should be hidden from search results pages.
 Defaults to `0` (i.e. no limit).
-* `KERKO_TEMPLATE_SEARCH`: Jinja2 template to render for the search page with list of results.
+* `KERKO_TEMPLATE_SEARCH`: Name of the Jinja2 template to render for the search page with list of results.
 Defaults to `kerko/search.html.jinja2`.
-* `KERKO_TEMPLATE_SEARCH_ITEM`: Jinja2 template to render for the search page with a single bibliographic record.
+* `KERKO_TEMPLATE_SEARCH_ITEM`: Name of the Jinja2 template to render for the search page with a single bibliographic record.
 Defaults to `kerko/search-item.html.jinja2`.
-* `KERKO_TEMPLATE_ITEM`: Jinja2 template to render for the bibliographic record view.
+* `KERKO_TEMPLATE_ITEM`: Name of the Jinja2 template to render for the bibliographic record view.
 Defaults to `kerko/item.html.jinja2`.
-* `KERKO_TEMPLATE_LAYOUT`: Jinja2 template that is extended by the search, search-item, and item templates.
+* `KERKO_TEMPLATE_LAYOUT`: Name of the Jinja2 template that is extended by the search, search-item, and item templates.
 Defaults to `kerko/layout.html.jinja2`.
-* `KERKO_TEMPLATE_BASE`: Jinja2 template that is extend by the layout template.
+* `KERKO_TEMPLATE_BASE`: Name of the Jinja2 template that is extended by the layout template.
 Defaults to `kerko/base.html.jinja2`.
 * `KERKO_ZOTERO_MAX_ATTEMPTS`: Maximum number of tries after the Zotero API has returned an error or not responded during indexing.
 Defaults to `10`.
 * `KERKO_ZOTERO_WAIT`: Time to wait (in seconds) between failed attempts to